Sgt Stephen “Mark” Smith

-Now medically retired, Mark enjoys spending time with Tabitha, and their daughter, Margaret.
-The family is expecting twins in December 2018.
+Now medically retired, Mark enjoys spending time with Tabitha, and their daughters, Margaret, and newborn twins Lilian and Evelyn.
 When Mark is not busy with working and raising a family, he enjoys brewing his own beer.
 He is also a lifetime member of the Marine Corps League and the Military Order of the Purple Heart.
 He would like to one day raise chickens to have fresh eggs and teach his children responsibility.
 He also finds raising chickens to be therapeutic.

 Mark still lives a life of service as a state trooper.
 In August 2014, he graduated from the Georgia State Patrol Trooper School, and was the first amputee to go through the school.
 Mark realizes this is a career that requires physical strength and agility that he may not always be able to do.
 Receiving a specially adapted custom Homes For Our Troops home will allow Mark to rest and recover at home in his wheelchair, giving him more energy while he’s on duty.
 The financial freedom of a donated HFOT home will also make it easier for Mark to provide for his family, and give them safety and security.
-In his current home, after a long day at work, Mark struggles with standing on his legs for lengthy periods of time, which results in Tabitha doing most of the chores and tending to their child.
+In his current home, after a long day at work, Mark struggles with standing on his legs for lengthy periods of time, which results in Tabitha doing most of the chores and tending to their children.
 To be able to come home and still function as a husband and a father will be a great relief for Mark.